Brewers vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- In their previous 10 matchups with a total posted by sportsbooks, the Brewers and their foes are 5-5-0 when it comes to hitting the over.
+- In their previous 10 matchups with a total posted by oddsmakers, the Brewers and their foes are 5-4-1 when it comes to hitting the over.

-- The last 10 Brewers games have not had a runline set by oddsmakers.
+- The Brewers' previous 10 contests have not had a spread posted by sportsbooks.

 Brewers Betting Records & Stats

-- The Brewers have been underdogs in 33 games this season and have come away with the win 15 times (45.5%) in those contests.
+- The Brewers have been victorious in 16, or 47.1%, of the 34 contests they have been chosen as underdogs in this season.

-- Milwaukee has entered 13 games this season as the underdog by +125 or more and is 5-8 in those contests.
+- Milwaukee is 12-14 this season when entering a game as the underdog by +105 or more on the moneyline.

-- The Brewers have an implied victory probability of 44.4% according to the moneyline set for this matchup.
+- Sportsbooks have implied with the moneyline set for this matchup that the Brewers have a 48.8% chance of pulling out a win.

-- Milwaukee and its opponents have hit the over in 31 of its 74 games with a total this season.
+- So far this season, Milwaukee and its opponents have hit the over in 31 of its 75 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!